waltermaina/Python_ST7735/README.md

 sudo apt-get install build-essential python-dev python-smbus python-pip python-imaging python-numpy
 ````

-For a Raspberry Pi make sure you have the RPi.GPIO library by executing:
+For a Raspberry Pi make sure you have the RPi.GPIO and Adafruit GPIO libraries by executing:

 ````
 sudo pip install RPi.GPIO
+sudo pip install Adafruit_GPIO
 ````

 For a BeagleBone Black make sure you have the Adafruit_BBIO library by executing: